douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 ## Now with dask-awkward

-When we started working on a necessary columns optimization in dask-awkward, our starting point was the the `getitem`-discovery technique that we described above.
+When we started working on a necessary columns optimization in dask-awkward, we initially implemented the `getitem`-discovery technique that exists in `dask.dataframe` (described above).
 It was a good starting point because awkward-array uses pandas-like column access for awkward array **fields**.
-In awkward-array terms we say records have one of more fields.
+In awkward-array terms, we say records have one of more fields.
 One difference between awkward-array and Pandas is that awkward-array give users the ability to work with arbitrarily nested data.
 That nesting can be lists-of-lists or lists-of-records or lists-of-records where each record can also contain more lists-of-records or lists-of-lists, and so on.

 Let's use the "foo", "bar", and "baz" example again, but now as an Awkward Array, and actually make it "awkward" with some